cloudmesh/cloudmesh-pi-burn/README.md

 > manual page

-### How can I use pychar, to edit files or access files in general from my Laptop on the PI?
+### How can I use pycharm, to edit files or access files in general from my Laptop on the PI?

 > This is easily possible with the help of SSHFS.
 To install it we
 > refer you to See also: <https://github.com/libfuse/sshfs> SSHFS: add